markdlp/marksBlog/content/posts/MMAs/_index.md

 design a microwave absorber based on metamaterials.
-In this post I document the progress as per the development of the cell and the modeling in order to lay everything publicly available and understand better as I try explaining the process to this figurative rubber ducky :duck: that _is_ my editor.
+In this post I document the progress as per the development of the cell and the modeling in order to lay everything publicly available and understand better as I try explaining the process to this figurative rubber :duck: that _is_ my editor.
 Finally I have opened a GitHub repository for the report that will eventually be submitted to my university and based upon I'll be _eventually_ credited; it can be found [here](https://github.com/markdlp/ParametricStudy_MicrowaveAbsorberBasedOnMetamaterials).